 Maristella Casciato, Curator, and Johnny Tran, Curatorial Assistant

 Archives are repositories.
 They secure perennity to evidence.
 They are the place where the origin of what could have been (and what may never have happened or what has disappeared) is recorded.
-Some archives are even kept sealed for very specific periods of time.
+Some archives are even kept sealed for a very specific period of time.
 Sealed or unsealed, when they’re not being poured over in reading rooms, archives live in vaults, secluded, far from daily light, treasured and protected—and at the same time forgotten.

 For curators, opening an archive is like opening Pandora’s box.
 Lifting the lid can be risky.
-When we do lift it, we accept the consequences of those risks—all for the sake of making new stories discernable and discoverable.
+When do lift it, we accept the consequences of those risks—all for the sake of making new stories discernable and discoverable.

 The act of storytelling is key for curators to be able to make sense of—or to activate, as we say—the layers in daunting stacks of documents.
 Each layer in the stacks is the sedimentation of many stories, which have the potential to reveal truths about artists and art history.
 They are the embodiment of exchanges between artists, dealers, and loved ones.
 When these documents are dusted off, words, lines, and images bubble to the surface.

 Consider the example of the German architect Erich Mendelsohn (1887–1953) and a young scholar who wanted to publish a book about his work, Mario Federico Roggero.
-The archives at the Getty Research Institute, which contain boxes of the full exchange between the two, reveal in great detail the nature of the two thinkers’ relationship.
+The archives at the Getty Research Institute (GRI), which contains boxes of the full exchange between the two, reveals in great detail the nature of the two thinkers’ relationship.
 When Roggero’s book about Mendelsohn was eventually published in 1952, what remained invisible was its backstory: how the two actually collaborated.
-The archive, replete with multitudinous exchanges—notes, telegrams, and letters—brings to light more than half a century later how their relationship deepened as the book grew closer to completion.
+The archive, replete with multitudinous exchanges—notes, telegrams, and letters—brings to light more than half a century later, how their relationship deepened as the book grew closer to completion.
 A folder of sketches found in another, but related, archive further corroborated this interpretation.
 Thanks to these documents, we now know that Mendelsohn had routinely sent to the young Roggero the layout of each page, including sketches of his buildings.
 Basically, the master had retraced his own career and offered a fresh view of his design approach in his correspondences with Roggero.
 Through the examination of these archives, the story of the fabrication of Roggero’s book has found new life in 2017.

 For curators, re-telling well-known stories is just as important as completing the unfinished ones.
-One of the most utilized archives at the Research Institute is the Julius Shulman (1910–2009) Photography Archive.
+One of the most utilized archives at the GRI is the Julius Shulman (1910–2009) Photography Archive.
 With over 500 linear feet of photography and other media, the images showcase Shulman’s distinct perspective on Los Angeles as a beacon of modernity and creativity.
 From as early as the 1930s, Shulman documented LA’s transformation into a modern metropolis as many architects experimented in designing housing, civic buildings, and commercial works.
 Without Shulman, LA would not be LA.
 And without LA, Shulman would not be Shulman.
 Because this archive elucidates this intimate relationship between the city and its photographer, numerous publications and exhibitions have been staged throughout the world featuring its materials, with two notable shows at the Getty featuring Shulman (Julius Shulman, Modernity and the Metropolis and Overdrive: LA Constructs the Future, 1940–1980).

 For curators, archives are vital to both discovering and telling stories.
 Exhibitions allow us to share the stories we discover in the archive with a broader audience, beyond the walls of special collections.